Get

 Image Credit: Okssi, Shutterstock

-You would get a live trap or some other means of containment, take the cat into the shelter, and they will spay or neuter the animal.
-You can then release it back into the wild to fend for itself.
-It might seem harsh, but it does reduce unwanted breeding and behaviors, such as urine marking, on your property.
+You get a live trap or some other means of containment, take the cat into the shelter, and they spay or neuter the animal.
+You can then release them back into the wild.
+It might seem harsh, but it does reduce unwanted breeding and behaviors, such as urine marking, on people’s property.

 Reasons You Might Want to Keep Cats Out of Your Yard